 - Be accepted into the Doctor of Veterinary Medicine program first

-Acceptance into the Joint DVM/MPH Program is dependent upon acceptance into the DVM program.
-Please note however, that the joint application may be due prior to student notification regarding acceptance into the DVM program.
-The joint degree program is not open to students who have already earned either the DVM or the MPH degree.
+Acceptance into the combination DVM/MPH Program is dependent upon acceptance into the DVM program.
+Please note however, that the combination application may be due prior to student notification regarding acceptance into the DVM program.
+The combination degree program is not open to students who have already earned either the DVM or the MPH degree.

 Timing of Application/Admission

-The application process for the UF Joint DVM/MPH Program is open to any student accepted into the DVM program.
+The application process for the UF combination DVM/MPH Program is open to any student accepted into the DVM program.
 However, due to the timing of several deadlines for the MPH portion of the application process, some interested students may need to apply to the MPH program prior to being notified of acceptance into the DVM program.
-Please see complete description of the program listed above to view the steps in how to apply.
+Please see the DVM-MPH checklist for detailed steps on how to apply.

 Students should feel free to contact Telisha Martin (email@example.com; 352-273-6444) or Lynnette Chaparro (firstname.lastname@example.org; 352-294-4244) if they have questions regarding the MPH/DVM degree program.